niteshmisraGA/valo-rants/README.md

 ## Project Description

 My site will host information on every character (agent) from the game VALORANT.
+These agents will be split into four categories.
+Each category will navigate the user to a new page where each agent that corresponds with said category will be listed.
+Each agent will have a navigable page with information about that agent listed.
 There will also be a sort of "forum" where users can comment on video highlights featuring agents from the game.

 ## Wireframes